Wall Street traders set for best year since aftermath of crisis

 Bank executives expressed some faith robust trading conditions will persist.

-Escalating tensions between the United States and major trade partners, combined with the likelihood that the Federal Reserve will lift interest rates again in September, could encouraged investors to protect their portfolios or seize opportunities, they said.
+Escalating tensions between the United States and major trade partners, combined with the likelihood that the Federal Reserve will lift interest rates again in September, could encourage investors to protect their portfolios or seize opportunities, they said.

 “Despite the persistence of geopolitical and economic risks, the backdrop remains constructive,” Goldman Sachs Chief Financial Officer Marty Chavez told analysts on Tuesday.